Klara Bühl

 Klara Gabriele Bühl (/de/; born 7 December 2000) is a German professional footballer who plays as a left winger or forward for Frauen-Bundesliga club Bayern Munich and the Germany national team.
-She is widely recognised as one of the best young wingers in Europe.
+She is widely recognised as one of the best wingers in Europe.

-Club career

 Youth career

 Bühl first played in various boys' teams at SpVgg Untermünstertal before moving to the youth department of the Bundesliga club SC Freiburg in the summer of 2013.
 From the 2014–15 season on, she competed with the B-Juniors in the Bundesliga South and reached the German Championship semi-finals with the 2016 team.
 Bühl scored all three goals for Freiburg in their 3–2 second leg victory against FSV Gütersloh, but the team missed out on the final after a 2–0 loss in the first leg.

+Club career

 Freiburg

 Ahead of the 2016–17 season, Bühl moved up early to Freiburg's senior women's team and made her debut aged just 15 on 11 September 2016 (2nd matchday) in a 5–0 home victory against MSV Duisburg in the Frauen-Bundesliga, replacing Lena Petermann off the bench.
 After she had been mainly used as a substitute in the 2016–17 campaign, Bühl established herself as a regular in Freiburg's starting eleven the following year.

 The youngster scored her first three Bundesliga goals in a 7–0 away win over 1.
 FC Köln on 1 October 2017 (4th matchday), netting the goals for 3–0, 4–0 and 5–0.
 Bühl scored twice to help Freiburg reach the 2018–19 DFB-Pokal Frauen final and played five times, including all of the final, which was lost 1-0 to holders Wolfsburg.